othrou/Federated-Adverserial-Learning/README.md

 # Adversarial Machine Learning in Federated Learning (FL)

+We created this repository as the end of module project, the module named 'Federated Learning'.

 This repository is a practical implementation of **Adversarial Machine Learning in a Federated Context**, exploring the intersection of robustness, privacy, and decentralized learning.

 ## Overview